-Mary Kay is one of the most popular beauty multi-level marketing companies in the world.
+Mary Kay is one of the best-known beauty multi-level marketing companies in the world…

 So is Mary Kay a thing of the past or should you get involved?